ClimateYukon/Anaconda_setup/Anaconda_linux.md

 `bash Anaconda3-4.3.1-Linux-x86_64.sh`

-Answer Yes to every questions, it will create a base repository name anaconda3
+Answer Yes to every questions, it will create a base repository named anaconda3

 3. Refresh the bashrc so conda command are recognized